Make Cyber Defense a Priority

 Here you will find a listing of events and activities around our local community to help the general public understand, learn, and implement a higher degree of Cyber Defense in their digital lives.
 Check out some of our most exciting and educational activities to learn more.

-Each week will run from 9 a.m. to 4 p.m. with a 1-hour break for lunch on campus.
+Each week will run from 9 a.m. to 4 p.m. with a one-hour break for lunch on campus.
 Cost includes: a Cyber Patriot Summer Camp t-shirt, lunch each day, access to software and computers.
-Stay tuned for the next summer camp offering we will have in summer 2022.
+Stay tuned for the next summer camp offering we will have in summer 2024.

-The CIS department offers multiple unique CTF competitions from local high school students on the Prescott campus of ERAU to virtual CTF competitions at well-known international conferences such as at AIAA, DEF CON, and Aviation ISAC events.
-These competitions increase participants cyber intelligence and security knowledge (e.g., password cracking, log analysis, computer forensics, and much more!) as well as about cybersecurity problems, solutions, and challenges in aviation and aerospace!
-See our upcoming CTF offerings:
+Since 2019, the CIS department has been offering multiple unique capture-the-flag (CTF) competitions to local high school students called CyberAero on the Prescott campus.
+Furthermore, since 2020, we have been offering the one-and-only aviation cyber CTF competition in the world at well-known international conferences such as AIAA, ACI Cyber Rodeo, Aviation ISAC and DEF CON events.
+These competitions increase participants' cyber intelligence and security knowledge (e.g., password cracking, log analysis, computer forensics and much more) as well as about cybersecurity problems, solutions, and challenges in aviation and aerospace!
+Some of these CTF offerings are linked below:

 Ever since our founding in 2013, Embry-Riddle Aeronautical University has been forging new territory in the realms of Security, Intelligence and Cyber Defense.
 Here you will find some of our most recent news stories that will give you an inside look at what's going on inside the Department of Cyber Intelligence and Security.